Rock Hill Drug Crime Attorney

 - Drug trafficking

-In 2019, there were an estimated 1,558,862 arrests for drug offenses in the U.S. More than 86% of those arrests were for possession of a controlled substance.
-Penalties for drug possession in South Carolina vary depending on the drug classification.
-In South Carolina, controlled substances are divided into five schedules (Schedule I, II, III, IV, and V).
+Penalties for illegal drug possession in South Carolina vary depending on the drug classification.
+Controlled substances, i.e., drugs, are divided into five schedules (Schedule I, II, III, IV, and V).

-- Schedule I and II narcotics – First-time offenders face up to two years in jail and a maximum fine of $5,000.
-A second offense is a felony, carrying a punishment of up to five years in prison and a fine of $5,000.
+- Schedule I (B) and (C) narcotic drugs, LSD & Schedule II narcotic drugs – First-time offenders face up to two years in jail and a maximum fine of $5,000.
+A second offense is a felony, carrying a punishment of up to five years in prison and a maximum fine of $5,000.
 A third or subsequent offense will result in a maximum fine of $10,000 and up to five years in prison.